jpaulm/drawfbp/README.md

 If you click on the Maven shield below to obtain DrawFBP, select `Download` and `jar`.

-**Note:** Change/add a variable to your environment variables, named **DRAWFBP_LIB**, whose value is the name of the library containing your DrawFBP jar file.

 **Note:**  `fbp.json` in `docs` does not download correctly:  please do a copy and paste from https://github.com/jpaulm/drawfbp/blob/master/docs/fbp.json (current version thanks to Henri Bergius of NoFlo)

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=DrawFBP)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)